top of page

 Counselling works by giving you a weekly time and place to meet with a therapist in which you can be listened to and seen in an unconditional way.

-Accepting and bringing awareness to what we are feeling, even if there is resistance, creates space in the psyche and allows the different parts of our 'inner world' to move, change and transform.
+In my experience, accepting and bringing awareness to what we are feeling creates space in the psyche and allows the different parts of our 'inner world' to move, change and transform.

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere rigorously to their Ethical Framework for the Counselling Professions.
-Here is a link which will take you to the Ethical Framework on the BACP website:
+I'm a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere rigorously to their Ethical Framework for the Counselling Professions.

 Counselling can help with:

-Depression and anxiety, whether mild, moderate or severe
+Depression and/or anxiety, whether mild, moderate or severe

 Unresolved feelings of loss or grief